Experience the stunning scenery and beautiful views of Yabu while going for a scenic drive.

 Visitors may also pay a visit to the Sericulture Memorial Hall and come to learn about the history of silkworms.
 The area also boasts the Akenobe Mine which used to be the most productive tin mine in Japan.
 Visitors can tour inside of the mine and view the openly displayed machinery/equipment which was used in the past.

 For those interested in art, Oya is known for having a rich display of wood carved art and holds an annual competition that gathers artists throughout Japan.

 Yabu is the destination to enjoy fresh, local cuisine, and has many specialty food products.

-This includes Jamongan Mai a delicious rice that is rich in minerals, Asakura Sansho a Japanese pepper with fresh citrusy undertones, Tajima Beef which is known to be the original source of Kobe beef and Yoka Pork which has a sweet taste and succulent texture.
+This includes Jamongan Mai, a type of a delicious rice that is rich in minerals, Asakura Sansho, a Japanese pepper with fresh citrusy undertones, Tajima Beef which is known to be the original source of Kobe beef and Yoka Pork which has a sweet taste and succulent texture.

 The area has a rich history of brewing culture, and has many local businesses that have been producing soy sauce, vinegar and sake for many generations.
 The restaurants in the area also dedicate themselves to using local and fresh produce, as well as the specialty foods in their dishes.

-Not only is the food local and fresh, but the atmosphere and warm hospitality of the restaurants unique to the Japanese countryside is one you can look forward too.
+Not only is the food local and fresh, but the atmosphere and warm hospitality of the restaurants unique to the Japanese countryside is one you can look forward to.